w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

 Explore different form elements and their purpose, including edit boxes, check boxes, radio buttons, and buttons.
-Explain uses of standard versus non-standard elements and how use of non-standard elements impacts accessibility.
+Explain standard versus non-standard uses of form elements and how non-standard uses of form elements impacts accessibility.

 #### Learning Outcomes for Topic

 Students should be able to:

 * identify the purposes of form elements, including edit boxes, check boxes, radio buttons, and buttons
-* identify how using form elements with purposes different than those defined in the standards can cause compatibility issues and cognitive overload
+* identify how non-standard uses of form elements (for example using read-only edit boxes when expecting text input) can cause compatibility issues and cognitive overload
 * evaluate the use of standard versus non-standard form elements
 * select form elements that minimize extra work to make them accessible in the implementation phase
 * identify related requirements for developers to write code for form elements that programmatically identifies their purpose as well as their current state and value